 The surfing conditions throughout the UK and Ireland are at their wildest in the winter.
 Find out about the best place to catch some waves this winter here.

 Not much beats getting out in the fresh air, stretching your legs and clearing your head.
 Walk wherever you’d like, whenever you like with motorhome hire.

 There is no shortage of places to go and things to do in the winter, so don’t let the colder weather stop you from having a great time.
 Click here to learn more.

 Your campervan hire will come with a kitchen kit (including pots, pans, crockery, cutlery, and utensils), a 2 burner gas hobs for cooking, a partially full bottle of gas included for heating and hot water, an electric hook-up, a kettle (for making tea, coffee, and hot chocolate), a bedding kit including 10.5 Tog duvets to keep you warm, fridge, dining table, campervan central heating, rock n roll double bed (vehicle model dependant), shower, bathroom, and toilet (excluding the Nomad).
+View the full list.

 Getting ready for a winter road trip isn’t too different from a summer trip, but with limited room in a motorhome for drying clothes, pack smart rather than pack a lot is our advice.
 Here’s our list of essentials for winter –

 ✔ Waterproof clothing- invest in a good waterproof jacket and waterproof trousers (with Gore-Tex)

 ✔ Good hiking boots or sturdy outdoor shoes

 ✔ Wellington boots for the kids